Arianee/docs/docs/arianee-js-certificate.md

      - `hash` - `string` (optional): certificate imprint.  (either content or hash need to be provided)
      - `certificateId`- `number` (optional): arianee token id.
 Random if left empty
      - `passphrase` -  `string` (optional): token access passphrase. *should be put in QR Code/NFC*
      - `recoveryTimestamp` -  `number` (optional): timestamp until issuer can recover certificate ownership.
-Default 90 days from creation date.
+Default: 90 days from creation date.
      - `sameRequestOwnershipPassphrase` - `boolean` (optional): should passphrase be used as certificate request passphrase.
 Default: true